networktocode/jdiff/README.md

 ```

 How can we understand that `Idle` is relative to peer 7.7.7.7 and `Connected` to peer `10.1.0.0` ?
-We could index the output but that would require some post-processing data.
-For that reason, `netcompare` use a customized version of JMSPATH where is possible to define a reference key for the value(s) wanted.
+We could index the output but that would require some post-processing of the data.
+For that reason, `netcompare` use a customized version of JMESPATH where it is possible to define a reference key for the value(s) wanted.
 The reference key must be within `$` sign anchors and defined in a list, together with the value(s):

 ```python
 "result[0].vrfs.default.peerList[*].[$peerAddress$,state]